JuanitoFatas/Guides/guides/edge-translation/upgrading-ruby-on-rails-zh_TW.md

 2. Support for the `encode_json` hook
 3. Option to encode `BigDecimal` objects as numbers instead of strings

-If you application depends on one of these features, you can get them back by adding the [`activesupport-json_encoder`](https://github.com/rails/activesupport-json_encoder) gem to your Gemfile.
+If your application depends on one of these features, you can get them back by adding the [`activesupport-json_encoder`](https://github.com/rails/activesupport-json_encoder) gem to your Gemfile.

-## 2.3 Usage of `return` within inline callback blocks
+### Usage of `return` within inline callback blocks

 Previously, Rails allowed inline callback blocks to use `return` this way: